 Two State Settlement

-The realization of two state settlement in the Israel Palestine conflict is no closer now than it has been in 40 years.
-In fact it is further away today than it has been in recent history.
-The United States recognizing Jerusalem as Israel’s capital, moving the US embassy to Jerusalem, and the presidential order that recognizes the Golan Heights as part Israeli territory are all actions that obstruct the creation of a Palestinian state.
-The US and Israel firmly assert a Palestinian state can only come through direct negotiations with Israel.
+Realizing a two-state settlement in the Israel Palestine conflict is no closer now than it has been in 40 years.
+In fact, even the illusion of it is further away today than it has been in recent history.
+The United States recognizing Jerusalem as Israel’s capital, moving the US embassy to Jerusalem, and the presidential order that recognizes the Golan Heights as Israeli territory are all actions that obstruct the creation of a Palestinian state.
+The US and Israel insist a Palestinian state can only come through direct negotiations with Israel.

 What interest does the US have in the creation of a Palestinian state?
 US foreign policy is a very simple creature.
-United States foreign policy is motivated by ensuring US corporations have access to the markets of nations for the exploitation of labor and resources.
-All other foreign policy goals support this motive by removing obstacles to the aforementioned end.
+Ensuring market access and advantage, which includes preventing and removing obstructions to those ends.
 The creation of a Palestinian state is the creation of an unfriendly state with no opportunity for investment.
 Furthermore, should a Palestinian nation develop and prosper economically it would likely serve as an obstacle to market access elsewhere by supporting regimes who are unfriendly to this paramount US interest.
-A two state settlement serves no US interest.
+A two-state settlement serves no US interest.

 A truly sovereign Palestinian state would prevent Israeli expansion into the West Bank.
 A Palestinian state does not serve the interest of Israel’s expansionist agenda.